Unleashing Nature’s Fury: The Cause of Hurricanes

 Conclusion

-In conclusion, a combination of warm ocean waters, atmospheric stability and moisture, the Coriolis effect, lack of vertical wind shear, and tropical disturbances contribute to the formation and intensification of hurricanes.
+In conclusion, a of warm ocean waters, atmospheric stability and moisture, the Coriolis effect, lack of vertical wind shear, and tropical disturbances contribute to the formation and intensification of hurricanes.
 Understanding these factors is vital in order to predict and prepare for these destructive storms, ultimately saving lives and minimizing the damage they inflict.

 Causes of a Hurricane: